128th Street Comprehensive Setback Levee Feasibility Study

 Field crews have completed the data collection portion of the study.
 The technical team is now working on developing several hydraulic modeling scenarios which will be shared in the draft report anticipated in 2022.

-The study is funded through the end of 2021.
 Pierce County is consulting with Environmental Science Associates (ESA) for conducting research for this study.
 Findings will consider stakeholder feedback and community safety as well as potential benefits to agricultural operations and salmon habitat.